mclarkson/obdi-aws-ec2lib/README.md

 ### <a name="create-snapshot"></a>create-snapshot

-Create a snapshot, in S3, of a volume.
+Create a snapshot of a volume in S3.

 [CreateSnapshot (go aws sdk)](http://docs.aws.amazon.com/sdk-for-go/api/service/ec2/#EC2.CreateSnapshot)